 Greensboro Detention Center is located in Guilford County, NC and is the jail for this area.
 Looking for someone in Greensboro Detention Center?
 This site tells you info about everything one might want to know about Greensboro Detention Center,like: How to locate an inmate.
 How to view Greensboro Detention Center mugshots.
 The jail’s phone number and address.
 Bail and bail bondsmen.
 Intake procedures.
 Court records.
-And much much more…
+And much more…

-The thought of going to jail is a scary and stressfull thought, not only for whoever gets arrested, but also that person’s friends and family.
-The purpose of this guide is to give information that you’ll need to make helping a friend or family member get out of jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever gets arrested, but also that person’s friends and family.
+The purpose of this guide is to give information that you’ll need to make helping a friend or family member get out of jail less stressful.
 If you have questions, please feel free to ask them, and also any comments or tips that might be a benefit to others would be much appreciated.

 Greensboro Detention Center

 401 West Sycamore St

 Inmate Search – Find Out Who’s In Jail

 Do you know someone that is in jail and don’t know how to find out where they are?